How do Onan L1 14AH vs. IWatMotion iWatBoard R9 Extreme stack up?

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Onan L1 14AH has Disc breaks, and IWatMotion iWatBoard R9 Extreme has Disc breaks.
+Onan L1 14AH has Disc brakes, and IWatMotion iWatBoard R9 Extreme has Disc brakes.